 Summetime, when the sun stays above the horizont 24 hours from May 17 to July 22, attracts tousands of outdoor enthusiasts from all over the world.

-Scroll down and get my bucket list of 11 things you shouldn´t miss when visiting my fathers birthplace and my own second home town.
+Scroll down to see my bucket list of 11 things you shouldn´t miss when visiting my fathers birthplace and my second home town.

 1 Old town Skansen

 Tromsø´s architecture is a funny mix of old and new, wood and brick.
 To call it pretty would at best be an exaggeration.
 Interesting, would be more correct description, and also a good reason to take a random walk along the harbour.
 If you continue walking to the starting point of the 1036 meter long bridge that connect the Tromsø island to the mainland, you will end up in Skansen.
 If Tromsø could claim to have a distinctive “old town” it must be the sample of wooden houses and museums that find in this colorful area.
 Some of the houses has been removed from other parts of town, while some are still inhabited.